marcosmolla/social_networks_cultural_evolution/README.md

-# Social Network Structure Affects Cultural Evolution Dynamicsocial_networks_cultural_evolution
+# Social Network Structure Affects Cultural Evolution Dynamics

 This is a repository for additional information and code to the manuscript "Social Network Structure Affects Cultural Evolution Dynamics"